 Tufts University is committed to providing reasonable accommodations with regard to:

-The Americans with Disabilities Act (ADA), and Section 504 of the Rehabilitation Act, require Tufts University to provide appropriate academic and employment accommodations to employees and students with disabilities unless doing so would create an undue hardship, compromise the health and safety of members of the University community, or fundamentally alter the nature of the university’s employment or academic program or mission.
+The Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and the Pregnant Workers Fairness Act all require Tufts University to provide appropriate academic and employment accommodations to employees and students with disabilities - including those who are pregnant or have a pregnancy-related condition - unless doing so would create an undue hardship, compromise the health and safety of members of the University community, or fundamentally alter the nature of the university’s employment or academic program or mission.

 As part of Tufts' commitment to provide an academic and work environment that is respectful of religious beliefs, Tufts will make good faith efforts to provide reasonable religious accommodations to students and employees whose sincerely held religious beliefs conflict with a university policy, procedure, or other academic or employment requirement unless such an accommodation would create an undue hardship.
 Tufts and the employee or student with the sincerely held religious belief shall engage in an interactive dialogue to determine if the requested accommodation is reasonable.

 To support and meet the needs of nursing individuals returning to work, school, or visiting the campus, lactation rooms are available on all Tufts campuses.
 Employees are entitled to reasonable breaks to express breast milk as well as sufficient time to get to the lactation room.